 Measuring your lawn

-If you plan to turf your garden yourself, and you are unsure of how much turf you require, here are some simple formulas for working out the required amount.
+If you plan to turf your garden yourself, and you are unsure of how much lawn turf you require, here are some simple formulas for working out the required amount.

 Note: You need to add an extra 5% to your total, to allow for wastage.